Home Greek Translation Sidis FAQ

 He served the time in house arrest supervised

 by his parents.
-See his description of this in
+See his reaction to it in

 "Railroading" in the Past